- Why have we chosen for WordPress?

 When can I start a manual migration?

-After the automatic migration is completed, all the blogs that are left will be made available for manual migration in the One.com control panel.
-You then have 90 days during which you can migrate your blog to WordPress.
+On September 11th, all the remaining blogs will be made available for manual migration in the One.com control panel.
+From then on you have 90 days during which you can migrate your blog to WordPress.
+After the manual migration has completed, you will receive a confirmation via email.

 After 90 days all leftover blogs will be archived to the private folder on your web space (httpd.private), so no content will be deleted.
 If you don't need your blog anymore, we recommend that you delete it.